palant/palant.info/content/articles/breaking-custom-cursor-to-p0wn-the-web/index.md

 {{< /img >}}

 The attack surface of Custom Cursor is unnecessarily large: it grants `custom-cursor.com` website excessive privileges while also disabling [default Content Security Policy protection](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_Security_Policy#default_content_security_policy).
 The result: anybody controlling `custom-cursor.com` (e.g. via one of the very common [cross-site scripting vulnerabilities](https://en.wikipedia.org/wiki/Cross-site_scripting)) could take over the extension completely.
 As of Custom Cursor 3.0.1 this particular vulnerability has been resolved, the attack surface remains excessive however.
 I recommend uninstalling the extension, it isn’t worth the risk.

+**Update (2021-11-24)**: I’ve now looked into [Cute Cursors](https://cute-cursors.com/), a competing extension with close to identical functionality.
+My conclusion is that Cute Cursors is secure, the attack surface is as minimal as it should be.
+So I recommend any Custom Cursor users to switch.

 {{< toc >}}